rogeriochaves/signal-concat-map/README.md

     allowed everywhere, including in signals.
 Signal types are dangerous types that are allowed everywhere except in signals.

-So, in a way, concatMapping signals does help you getting rid of signals of signals, but it create dynamic signals on the fly in order to do that.
+So, in a way, concatMapping signals does help you getting rid of signals of signals, but it creates dynamic signals on the fly in order to do that.